drew0310/KGB-Comic-Generator/README.md

 # KGBCU (KGB COMIC UNIVERSE)
-# Comic Generator
+# Comic Generation Application - A team project by me, [jeevesh2002](https://github.com/jeevesh2002) and [bhuvnesh1871](https://github.com/bhuvnesh1871).

 ## Introduction
-The Comic Generator is a web-based platform that allows users to generate unique comics based on keywords they provide.
-The platform generates a comic by taking the keywords and performing a random walk.
-The result is a new and unique comic every time.

-## Features
-- User-friendly interface
-- Generates unique comics based on keywords
-- Easy to use
+An application designed to help users create their own comic image stories.
+Takes in the premise of the plot and a set of plot keywords from the user, generates a prompt for GPT-3 to write a random textual outline of the story using the given keywords, and generates comic illustrations from the text using DALL-E 2.
+Consists of Python back-end APIs connecting to the OpenAI APIs and a front-end website for user interaction.

 ## How it Works
-1. User inputs keywords related to the comic they want to generate
+1. User inputs keywords related to the comic they want to generate.
-2. The platform performs a quantum random walk ([Bose Hubbard Model](https://en.wikipedia.org/wiki/Bose%E2%80%93Hubbard_model)) on the given input
+2. The platform performs a quantum random walk ([Bose Hubbard Model](https://en.wikipedia.org/wiki/Bose%E2%80%93Hubbard_model)) on the given input.
-3. A unique comic is generated and displayed to the user
+3. A unique comic is generated and displayed to the user.

+## Steps to Run the Application
+1.